iaine/ListentotheWeb/docs/design.md

 Here you might think about the type of data to be sonified and the approaches, such as qualitative - such as categories - or quantitative - like discrete numbers or continuous values like time series.

 ## Mapping Data to Sound

-Once you have considered the above questions and thought what you are want to sonify, the process of
+Once you have considered the above questions and thought what you are want to sonify, then you need to think about how the data is to be mapped to a sound.

 One way may be to assign a value to a note.
 A simple example might be the DNA sequence which is ACGT.